rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 [6] "S. Z. v.
 Denmark                      \r\n                    CCPR/C/120/D/2625/2015"
 ````

 Countries were always found after the "v." and before the carriage return (\r) and new line (\n).
-I had planned to use ````stringr```` to extract all of the country names based on a pattern, but unfortunately, my knowledge of regex wasn't quite up to stuff.
+I had planned to use ````stringr```` to extract all of the country names based on a pattern, but unfortunately, my knowledge of regular expressions wasn't quite up to stuff.
 After several hours of trying and nearly succeeding and then poring through Stack Overflow, I finally submitted a question, and someone helped me out.
 I love Stack Overflow.

 ````